Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 - You can earn points by applying the concepts presented in this course to similar situations when playing with/against your colleagues.
 - In session 2.1, 2.2 and 2.3, you can increase your budget (starting at 0) during several economic games.
-- We have a total budget of $3000 for this.
+- We have a total budget of **$4200** for this.
 - The budget is split between all the games that we play and total points earned by all of you are dynamically adjusted to correspond to the budget.
-- In 2.3, there is a big final: You can use your earnings to bid for amazing NFTs by a professional artist in an experimental auction setting.
+- In 2.3, there is a big finale: You can use your earnings to bid for amazing NFTs by a professional artist in an experimental auction setting.

 ---

-## Sign-in
+## Sign-in & Games

-- You will sign in to each of the games with your Polkadot wallet.
+- Your behavior and payouts in the games are linked to your Polkadot address.
-- You should always sign in with the same address to keep earning points to that address.
+- You need to sign a message to prove ownership to join the games.
-- Note that you can use a pre-existing address but it might have privacy implications.
+- If you do not clear your cache, you should be able to continue without signing in again.
 - Make sure not to forget your wallet credentials, because your final payout / NFT will be tied to that wallet.
+- Please do not use a VPN, this can cause connection issues.
+- Make sure you are on a stable internet connection.
+- If something doesn't work, it's good to try to refresh the browser.

 ---

 ## Disclaimer

 1. If a bug occurs and the reward points are messed up or something else goes wrong, we may intervene.
-1. We cannot help you recovering your Polkadot wallet.
+1. We cannot help you recovering your account, if you lose access you lose your rewards.
-   If you lose access, you need to create a new account in the games but you will lose previous earnings.

 ---